Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 When this information is attacked and accessed, we call it a DNS leak.

 Here at TheBestVPN.com, we put all of our VPNs through a series of tests, ensuring that IP leaks are not a threat.
-We initially tested Mullvad and found it to be free of leaks.
-We ran these same tests again in July 2019 and found that it still received perfect marks across the board.
+We tested Mullvad in 2026 and found it continues to receive perfect marks across all leak protection tests.

 DNS Server Leak Results for Mullvad VPN

-We also ran Mullvad’s setup file through 67 different Anti-Virus programs.
+We also ran Mullvad’s setup file through 67 different Anti-Virus programs and confirmed it remains clean and safe for installation.

 virus report

-Either way, the other 60+ well-respected antivirus programs agree with us — Mullvad can be trusted!
+The 60+ well-respected antivirus programs continue to confirm that Mullvad can be trusted!

 4. Faster Than Average Speed